 the cleanest way to do something, do it that way.

-However any library that is published to the SDK must be compatible
+However any library that is published to the IDK must be compatible

-libraries exported to the SDK must have public header files that are
+libraries exported to the IDK must have public header files that are

 compatible with both

 exported to the IDK as source code rather than as a binary, then its source

 code must also be completely compatible with both